Irfan04/Shopping-Comparision/README.md

-This Application is about Comparing Products in FlipKart/Amazon
+This Application is about Comparing Products Cost in FlipKart/Amazon